Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Gauged multicomponent model

 and \eqref{emlagr} gives the ${\cal L}_{EM}$.

 To obtain the scalar field equations, we vary the action with respect to $u^{\dagger(a)*} $.
 Variation with respect to $u^{\dagger(a) }$ fields yields equations that are complex conjugates of equations produced by variation with respect to $u^{\dagger(a)*} $.
-In turn, the variation with regard to the four-potential $A_{\mu}$ leads to Maxwell's equations.
+In turn, the variation regarding the four-potential $A_{\mu}$ leads to Maxwell's equations.
 The field equations are as follows